Connect Azure AD

-WorkOS provides both the ACS URL, and Entity ID.
-They're both readily available in your Connection's Settings in the Developer Dashboard.
+WorkOS provides the ACS URL.
+It's readily available in your Connection's Settings in the Developer Dashboard.

-The ACS URL is the location an IdP redirects its authentication response to.
-In Azure AD's case, it needs to be set by the Enterprise when configuring your application in their Azure AD instance.
+The ACS URL is the location an Identity Provider redirects its authentication response to.
+In Okta's case, it needs to be set by the Enterprise when configuring your application in their Okta instance.

 The Entity ID is a URI used to identify the issuer of a SAML request, response, or assertion.
 In this case, the entity ID is used to communicate to that WorkOS will be the party performing SAML assertions via the Enterprise's Azure AD instance.

 Specifically, the Entity ID will need to be set as the "Identifier (Entity ID)" in the "Basic SAML Configuration" step of the Azure AD "Set up Single Sign-On with SAML" wizard:

 And then, you provide the Identity Provider SSO URL, as well as the X.509 Certificate.

 The Identity Provider SSO URL is your application's login endpoint.

 When your Enterprise customer's users follow this URL, we redirect them to your application that's associated with the Enterprise's specific Azure AD instance for authentication and sign in.
 Azure AD also uses this URL to start your application from the Office 365 Dashboard or Azure AD Admin Center.